PATCH Method

 Comparison of PUT and PATCH

-- A PATCHserves as a set of instructions for modifying a resource, whereas PUT method represents a complete replacement of the resource.
+PATCHserves as a set of instructions for modifying a resource, whereas PUT method represents a complete replacement of the resource. - A

-- A PUTrequest is always idempotent (repeating the same request multiple times results in the resource remaining in the same state), whereas aPATCHrequest may not always be idempotent.
+PUTrequest is always idempotent (repeating the same request multiple times results in the resource remaining in the same state), whereas aPATCHrequest may not always be idempotent.
 For instance, if a resource includes an auto-incrementing counter, aPUTrequest will overwrite the counter (since it replaces the entire resource), but aPATCHrequest may not.

 Comparison of PATCH and other methods